Quick Answer

 Regulatory risk: Material misstatement in capital calculations

-Automation: 99.9%+ accuracy, full audit trail, regulatory compliance
+Automation: verify accuracy, audit trail, controls, and compliance for the target workflow

 When to use: Regulated industries (insurance, utilities, finance), when errors have downstream consequences.